kamontat/nd/.gitgo/README.md

 ### Datetime

-Someone create this configuration on 'Tue Aug 27 12:46:13 UTC 2019'
+Someone create this configuration on 'Fri Sep 27 16:09:29 UTC 2019'

 ### Thank you

 Thank you for using this command to manage your project :)